Chicago Protesters March Over ‘Sick and Sad’ Police Killing of 13-Year-Old Adam Toledo

-CHICAGO—Thousands of demonstrators gathered in Logan Square Park on the city’s Northwest Side on Friday evening to demand justice for Adam Toledo, the seventh-grader whose death at the hands of a police officer last month has shaken much of the city to its core.
+CHICAGO—Clashes broke out between protesters and police on the city’s Northwest Side on Friday after thousands of demonstrators gathered in Logan Square Park to demand justice for Adam Toledo, the seventh-grader whose death at the hands of a police officer last month has shaken much of the city to its core.

+The event started out peacefully, and continued that way for several hours, but tensions grew to a boiling point at around 10 p.m. when some demonstrators faced off against a line of police.
+At least one person was detained.

 After a roughly 30-minute standoff with riot police near the mayor's home, protesters turned and marched in a different direction, at one point blaring Rage Against the Machine's “Killing in the Name of” and shutting down traffic in one area.